Genesis

 Project Introduction

-During Dan’s teenage years, he found himself never more than two feet away from a camera.
-After flirting with Videography for a couple of years, Dan found himself back with a stills camera, and GCSE Photography coursework to do.
+During my teenage years, I found myself never more than two feet away from a camera.
+After flirting with videography for a couple of years, I found myself back with a stills camera, working on my GCSE Photography coursework.

 From Videography To Photography

-As part of Dan’s transition from video to stills, he followed the same subject and changed the format.
-At the time, Dan had a YouTube channel that focused on skateboarding, so when he had the opportunity to do a solo shoot for the school at a skate park.
-Needless to say, he snapped it up.
+As part of my transition from video to stills, I followed the same subject and changed the format.
+At the time, I had a YouTube channel that focused on skateboarding, so when I had the opportunity to do a solo shoot for the school at a skate park, I couldn’t resist and snapped it up.

 Moving On

-When it was time to move on from skateboarding, Dan went into a medley of types of photography, from landscapes to streets to portraits to photojournalism.
+When it was time to move on from skateboarding, I dove into a mix of different types of photography, from landscapes to street photography to portraits and photojournalism.

 An Unwitting Entry Into Journalism

-During Dan’s years as a GCSE student he had the privilege of being offered a job by Mr Evans and to work alongside him as a photographer for a local Rugby Club with Mr Evans being the press officer.
+During my years as a GCSE student, I had the privilege of being offered a job by Mr. Evans to work alongside him as a photographer for a local rugby club, with Mr. Evans serving as the press officer.

-During this time Dan was published multiple times in The Totnes Times, The Western Morning News, and Dartmouth Chronicle.
-This helped him figure out that I wanted to do something in journalism.
+During this time, I was published multiple times in The Totnes Times, The Western Morning News, and Dartmouth Chronicle.
+This experience helped me realise that I wanted to do something in journalism.

 Photos taken on a myriad of cameras.